naveenbighan/Python/README.md

 # leraning pyhton developing
-leran the python concepts from youtube..
+leran the python concepts from youtube.